apluslms/presentation-maker/README.md

 For different background and text colors see [Bootstrap documentation](https://getbootstrap.com/docs/4.2/utilities/colors/) for reference.

-Sum of the column widths on each row should be 12, otherwise layout may break.
+Sum of the column widths on each row should be 12.
 See the example.

 ```
 # See how background color is selected by using Bootstrap classes in the column_class option.